 Criminal proceeding: Any proceeding that constitutes a part of a criminal action or occurs in court in connection with a prospective, pending or completed criminal action.
 This definition includes a juvenile proceeding under ORS Chapter 419C or any other proceeding at which a crime victim has a right to be present.

-Undue hardship: A significant difficulty and expense to an agency, including consideration of the agency’s critical need for an employee.
+Undue hardship: A significant difficulty and expense to an agency, including consideration of the size of the agency and the agency’s critical need for an employee.

 The agency may not deny leave to attend a criminal proceeding under this policy but may limit the amount of leave an eligible employee takes to attend a criminal proceeding if the employee’s leave creates an undue hardship to the agency.
 If leave is limited, the agency must document the occurrence and the reason for limiting leave and inform the employee in writing.